Category Archives: craniosacral therapy

 correlation between stress and their symptoms.

-Stress creates inflammation throughout
+Stress creates inflammation throughout the body, the basis for all chronic

 diseases.
-Reduction in inflammation is a
+Reduction in inflammation is why symptoms improve.
+There is a three step sequence involved:

-releases stress.
 (2) Inflammation is reduced.

 (3) Symptoms are relieved.

-to help relieve stress.
+Craniosacral therapy is only one way to help relieve stress.
 There are also

 Trauma and Parkinson’s